Fix Common Netlify Build Errors: Exit Code 1, Module Not Found, and More

 Share:

-The good news is that most Netlify build errors fall into a small number of common categories.
-Once you know what to look for, fixing them becomes much easier.
+The good news is that most Netlify build errors fall into a handful of categories.
+Once you learn to read the build log (and know where to look), fixing them becomes a lot less painful.

 • A red error message